 The reasons that I like both fountains are very similar.
 The Creekside model wins out for me, due to the shape of the water basin.

 #1 The fountain is quiet!

-The trick is to put a 5" plate or small bowl under the lip of the fountain.
+The trick to make it quiet is to put a 5″ plate or small bowl under the lip of the fountain.
 Then the water gently slides down the bowl or plate into the holding dish.
 You can see how this worked in my old video from 2017.

-#2 Cleaning is easy
+#2 Cleaning the PetSafe fountains is easy

 This model has been easy to clean.
-The instructions say that the bowl and piece covering the pump parts are dishwasher safe.
+The instructions say that the ceramic bowl and piece covering the parts are dishwasher safe.

-#3 Topping off the water is easy
+#3 Topping off the water fountains is easy

 I find taking water to the fountain more convenient than having to remove a piece to refill.

 #4 The cats like it!

 Most of my cats like the fountains.
 We currently have two.
 We also have a few regular bowls throughout the house for their convenience, but most of the cats prefer the fountain.